vuejs/docs/src/guide/component-props.md

 > This page assumes you've already read the [Components Basics](component-basics.md).
 Read that first if you are new to components.

-<div class="vueschool"><a href="https://vueschool.io/lessons/reusable-components-with-props?friend=vuejs" target="_blank" rel="sponsored noopener" title="Learn how component props work with Vue School">Learn how component props work with a free lesson on Vue School</a></div>
+<VideoLesson href="https://vueschool.io/lessons/reusable-components-with-props?friend=vuejs" title="Learn how component props work with Vue School">Learn how component props work with a free lesson on Vue School</VideoLesson>

 ## Prop Types